hoangsvit/eplus.dev/cm00tjs0f000009l4gh9fdem7.md

 ## **Task 6.
 Review Cloud Build Pipeline**

-1. In the Cloud console, go to **Cloud Build &gt; Dashboard**.
+1. In the Cloud console, go to **Cloud Build > Dashboard**.

 2. Click into the **hello-cloudbuild-app** trigger to follow its execution and examine its logs.
 The last step of this pipeline pushes the new manifest to the **hello-cloudbuild-env** repository, which triggers the continuous delivery pipeline.

 ![Build History](https://cdn.qwiklabs.com/fhfK%2F6Z72yUrC%2FyHACUJaNnoUMXwt5M9gJcm2BkTodc%3D align="left")

 3. Return to the main **Dashboard**.

 4. You should see a build running or having recently finished for the **hello-cloudbuild-env** repository.
 You can click on the build to follow its execution and examine its logs.

 ![Cloud Build Dashboard](https://cdn.qwiklabs.com/qAeV%2FbgCks5dCOdBZ2J089Ms3DHBv1X3orVp%2F9yvWqk%3D align="left")